Keto Cheese Crackers {Low Carb Friendly}

 • Bake for 23 minutes.

 • **Note: Baking time may vary due to variances in ovens and thickness of cheese.
 If the cheese isn't crunchy at 23 minutes, bake a little longer until they are.
-I would bake in 2-3 minute increments until I reached desired crispness.
+I would bake in 2-3 minute increments until they reach the desired crispness.

 Notes